-5 Principals of Design for Manufacturing can Lead to 10 Levels of Savings
+5 Principles of Design for Manufacturing can Lead to 10 Levels of Savings

 Design for Manufacturing or DFM is a process that aims to make parts, components, and products less expensive by easing their manufacturability.
 It’s how you avoid getting a very pretty part that cannot function properly.
 It’s how you avoid manufacturing an outdoor part for your Northern Michigan operation that cannot operate in freezing temperatures.
 It’s how you avoid a lot of avoidable headaches.